kinder99/Deep-Learning-Based-Localization-of-EEG-Electrodes-Within-MRI-Acquisitions-Project-ID-60685/README.md

 # Deep Learning-Based Localization of EEG Electrodes Within MRI Acquisitions

+## Purpose
+This repository contains the various scripts and functions used to support the segmentation of electrodes in fMRI volumes in an EEG-fMRI context.

+## Languages
+- Python
+- Matlab

 ## This repository follows Caroline Pinte's work, and builds upon it by :
+- refactoring it to work with nnU-Net v2
-- adjusting and testing the existing method on T1 images
+- testing said refactored method on T1 images
-- adding other stuff
+- adding scripts to test and extract information from training and trained datasets

-## Recommendations
+## Usage
-The use of a virtual environment with the following packages :
+The use of a Python virtual environment is highly recommended.

+Packages :
-- nnUNet (mandatory)
+- nnU-Net V2 (mandatory)
 - pytorch (mandatory)
 - nibabel (mandatory)
 - pandas (mandatory)
+- numpy (mandatory)
+- SimpleITK (mandatory)
+- Matplotlib (mandatory)
 - hiddenlayer (recommended)

 Code associated with the article : "Deep Learning-Based Localization of EEG Electrodes Within MRI Acquisitions" (https://doi.org/10.3389/fneur.2021.644278).